 1. County personnel (ACMM and Sign Foreman) are now responsible for identifying worn-out and vandalized signs.
-The District Traffic Unit will assist to ensure signs are reviewed annually.
-The County should conduct a systematic review with other work functions.
-2. Ordering signs used on a routine basis is performed by the County, so that the County inventory can be controlled.
-3. If a District/County is in need of a sign(s) on a priority basis, the county can call the Sign Shop manager (717-346-9910) and arrange to have the signs made quickly.
+The District Traffic Unit will assist to ensure ~~20 percent of~~ signs are reviewed annually.
+The County should conduct a systematic review with other work functions. ~~The District Traffic Unit is responsible for performing all engineering studies required to identify new or revised signing needs.~~ 2.
+Ordering signs used on a routine basis is performed by the County, so that the County inventory can be controlled. ~~The District Traffic Unit will be involved in CAD drawing development for sign fabrication and special signs.~~ 3.
+If a District/County is in need of a sign(s) on a priority basis, the county can call the Sign Shop manager (717-346-9910) and arrange to have the signs made quickly.
 Districts and counties should use this service on rare occasions when unexpected and unanticipated events occur.
 4. A sign inventory record system of field placements is a useful tool in evaluating and managing signs.
 The inventory record is necessary so that the Sign Foremen and ACMM can readily detect missing signs and serves as an important management tool for the overall sign program.
 Therefore, it is essential to maintain the inventory in SAP Plant Maintenance following the detailed process developed in the Plant Maintenance role procedures.
 This is essential for the Sign Life Maintenance program.
 5. Customer surveys indicate that visible and retroreflective highway signage is an important service.
 County managers are strongly encouraged to dedicate sign crews to sign upgrades and minimize the time the sign crew is used for other work functions, including placement of work zone control.
 6. The on-hand sign inventories in the counties are to be kept to a minimum.
 Use signs in inventory before ordering equivalent new signs from the Sign Shop.
 Each county should generally have no more than a 4- to 6-week inventory of signs for replacement due to knockdowns (e.g., STOP, Curve, Speed Limit, etc. signs).
-A listing of recommended on-hand sign inventories is shown in [Exhibit 2-32](#).
+A listing of recommended on-hand sign inventories is shown in [Exhibit 2-32](#) ~~Exhibit 2-35~~.